Psychology Faculty Research Interests 2015-2016

 Jeffery A. Jones, PhD - Human communication through speech, music and other acoustic signals.
 Research topics include sensory-motor control during speech, singing, and music production, as well as multisensory perception.
 Applied work looks at communication disorders caused by Parkinson's disease, stuttering, as well as attention and cognitive loads during communication while driving.
 Techniques used include behavioural measures, EEG, and fMRI.

-Christian Jordan, PhD - Social cognition, self-esteem, self-evaluation, attitudes, and automatic processes.
+Christian Jordan, PhD - Self-related processes, self-esteem, narcissism, self-enhancement, and social cognition.

 Nancy Kocovski , PhD - Social anxiety and other anxiety disorders, cognitive behaviour therapy, mindfulness, comorbidity between anxiety and depression, comorbidity between anxiety and substance use disorders, rumination and coping.